Topological Entropy Conjecture: Introduction

-Before starting the main body,first please me express gratitude to Hou BingZhe, who is my dissertation teacher and friend, because of his help and suggestion,I can be successful completion of this paper.
-Also I respect my PhD supervisor Ji YouQing,for his selfless and the spirit of education.
-Finally thanks my graduate tutor Cao Yang,classmates,friends,and Jilin University, in the one or two years after my father died, that was my cloudy day,for their help in my daily lives I life better.
+Before starting the main body, first please me express gratitude to Professor Bingzhe Hou for helpful suggestions on Definition~\ref{3}.
+I respect my PhD supervisor Youqing Ji, for his selfless and the spirit of education.
+Finally thanks Professor Yang Cao, classmates, friends, and Jilin University, in the one or two years after my father died, that was my cloudy day, for their help in my daily lives I life better.